Wizcorp/express-rested/README.md

 human readable response body.
 If your error object also has a "code" property, it will be returned as an HTTP response header called `x-error-code`.

-Errors that is thrown by your resources are also emitted as `("warning", error)` on the `rested` object.
+Errors that are thrown by your resources are also emitted as `("warning", error)` on the `rested` object.
 Other errors are emitted as `("error", error)` on the `rested` object.
 Keep in mind that Node will consider an `error` event an uncaught exception if you are not listening for them, **so register at least an "error" listener**.